-Remember to use a disinfectant on sponges regularly - or just pop them in the dishwasher next time you run it.
+Remember to use a disinfectant on sponges regularly as a flu prevention measure - or just pop them in the dishwasher next time you run it.

 If you're not better after several days, call your doctor.
 It's time to replace doctor Mom with a doctor of the licensed sort.

 Visit the Clean Organized Home Store for the cleaning products and supplies to help clean and disinfect your home and prevent the spread of flu and cold viruses.